bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 So, you know... no, I won't give an example, that's more confusing.
 There's only so far ahead that we can plan and collaborate and things can actually work.
 Once you reach the end of that and you need to change the structure altogether, you will need to go on-chain, but it doesn't have to be that every single member of the shared UTXO have to all exit out of the chain and then all start again.

 You can work together and say, if you're doing a payment pool structure, and Bob wants to leave or something, Bob needs to do something he can't possibly do inside this structure anymore.
-The rest of us sat well I'm fine still staying in here, I don't need to get my own UTXO on-chain and then organize pooling together again in another one.
+The rest of us can be like well I'm fine still staying in here, I don't need to get my own UTXO on-chain and then organize pooling together again in another one.
 Why don't the five of the rest of us, we'll all just hop across at the same time that Bob exits, and start another pool or join an existing pool somewhere else.
 The way we use Bitcoin today is kind of quite crude and simplistic, and we need to start realizing that the chain is for _logging commitments_ that you can't go back from, basically, rather than _ownership transfers_, because we can now achieve ownership transfers off-chain, but there just comes a point where we will need to do something that we can't do off-chain and we can capture that change in an on-chain transaction, but it doesn't have to be splintering it into a million pieces and starting from scratch.
 We can still collaborate to move from one tree to another, but this is the stuff that's super hard to visualize, so I may not have explained anything at all.